Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

-The growth of the operator can be more easily visualized by examining the probability distribution of the single particle wavefunction at various times.
-In Fig.~\ref{fig:Phin}, we show $\overline{|\varphi_{n}(t)|^2}$ from both unextrapolated and extrapolated Lanczos coefficients.
-Remarkably, we see the wavefunctions are localized around the first site even for a exponentially long time.
-We therefore conclude that the corresponding single particle hopping problem in the MBL phase is localized if initialized on the first site .
+In Fig.~\ref{fig:Phin}(a) and (b), we further show $\overline{|\varphi_{n}(t)|^2}$ in the MBL regime from the original and extrapolated Lanczos coefficients for several times $t$, respectively.
+We again see that the wavefunctions are localized around $n=0$ and hardly moving from $t=10$ to $t=10^5$.
+We therefore conclude that the emergent single-particle hopping problem in the MBL regime is localized if initialized on the first site .
 This is in stark contrast with the case in the ergodic phase, where the single particle wavefunction propagates to large $n$ superpolynomially fast \cite{parkerUniversal2019}.

 Our result also implies that the Krylov method can be an efficient method to simulate the operator dynamics in MBL.
 In practice, we have to choose a truncation $n_{\text{max}}$ as the cut-off order of the Lanczos algorithm.
 If $\varphi_n(t)$ is localized at small $n$, then the truncation error $\epsilon (t) = \sum_{n=n_{\text{max}}+1}^{\infty} |\varphi_n(t)|^2$ will be small.
 In particular, from our results of $|\varphi_n(t)|^2$, we expect this error will be small for MBL systems even at exponentially long times.
-Note that while $|\varphi_n(t)|^2$ seems to be localized and not changing too much with times, the phases are still evolving.
-This can still cause the operator entanglement entropy or out-of-time-ordered correlator to change at long times in MBL systems.
+Note that while $|\varphi_n(t)|^2$ seems to be localized and not changing too much with times, the phases of the wavefunction are still evolving.
+This can still cause the operator entanglement entropy or out-of-time-ordered correlator to change at long times in the MBL systems.